Kharkiv: Transport

 The city of Kharkiv has been one of the largest transportation centers in Ukraine, connected to numerous other cities of the world by air, rail and road traffic.
-Kharkiv is one out of four Ukrainian cities with a subway system.
+Kharkiv is one of four Ukrainian cities with a subway system.

 Kharkiv's Metro is the city's rapid transit system operating since 1975.
 It includes three different lines with 30 stations in total.
 Trolleybuses, trams (which celebrated its 100-year anniversary of service in 2006), and marshrutkas (private minibuses) are also important means of transportation in the city.